 Invitations require speaking to the leads in order to be added and have it displayed on the HUD.
-You can be a member of more than one guild through role play, however the HUD is only going to display one per character.
-To leave a guild or faction, please speak with admin to have it updated in your HUD.
+To leave a faction, please speak with admin to have it updated in your HUD.

 The button rolls a 1d100 dice for a purpose you specify but doesn’t target another player.
 This can be used for a wide variety of uses.
 One example is gambling, where you simply go high vs low roll.

 This is for when you take any sort of action against another player.
 Also 1d100, it is used for determining if that action is a success or failure with no regard to your attack or defense stats.

 **What is standard for our combat rules using the HUD can always be changed when agreed upon by all parties in the conflict.
 I.e. Human vs. Orc, where it is agreed the human has 2 hit point before defeat where the orc can have 3.**